 Benefits to the community

-Benefits to Tallents Solicitors
+Benefits to the Practice

-Current activity at Tallents
+Activity at Tallents Solicitors

-Tallents Solicitors considers the impact of the organisation’s activities on customers, employees, shareholders, communities and the environment in all aspects of its operations.
+- Tallents Solicitors considers the impact of the organisation’s activities on customers, employees, shareholders, communities and the environment in all aspects of its operations.
 We recognise that responsible business practice helps develop our personal and professional skills, helps broaden the perspectives of our employees and helps to reinforce a sense of local community.

-This means that we are aware of our impact on our local communities and seek to enhance the economic and social environment on our doorsteps through responsible business management.
+- This means that we are aware of our impact on our local communities and seek to enhance the economic and social environment on our doorsteps through responsible business management.
 This obligation is seen to extend beyond the statutory obligation to comply with legislation and sees our company voluntarily taking further steps to improve the quality of life for employees and their families as well as for the local community and society at large.

 In the Community